prabhatsharma/quicksight-rds-private-access/README.md

 Quicksight can access RDS for visualization if RDS is in private VPC.
 Quicksight can access RDS publicly for visualization if RDS is available publicly and accessed publicly.

-If you have enabled RDS public acces and enabled access only from specified IP addresses and if you try to access Quicksight over VPC then it does not work.
+If you have enabled RDS public acces and enabled access only from specified IP addresses and if you try to access Quicksight over VPC privately then it does not work.

 ## Solution